-Our user here has two desks at his disposal, but because of the three monitors each standing on its own leg OP actually has very little space to work with.
+Our user here has two desks at his disposal, but because each monitor stands its own leg, OP actually has very little space to work with.
 There is a simple solution to this problem – monitor arms.
 By fixing a single leg with three monitor arms to the back of the table, a lot more room opens up for other peripherals and general arm movement on the desk.
 This solution also fixes the issue of the awkwardly placed mouse and keyboard.

 Either that or getting a curved corner desk.

 And the other thing that jumped right at us when we saw the picture was awkward cable management that takes away from the cool lights running along the wall.
 What’s more, the lights draw even more attention to the cables making the whole thing look messier than it has to

 Our third pick for this list is a setup that just screams COOL!
 And by that, we don’t just mean awesome.